sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 Power Control
 ---------

-We provide interfaces to obtain and set the working frequency of TPU.
+We provide interfaces to obtain and set the working frequency of Tensor Computing Processor.
 Users can define their own power consumption control strategies.

 Interface of Miscellaneous Information
 ------------

 It is used to obtain the information of the board and the statistical information during operation.
-At present, it includes the total amount and usage of memory and the utilization rate of TPU
+At present, it includes the total amount and usage of memory and the utilization rate of Tensor Computing Processor